adpllc/marketplace-sample-payloads/wfn/staffing/applicant-onboard/postman-collection/readme.md

 The collection consists of a POST ACCESS TOKEN CALL, this call consists of two headers, **Client_ID** and **Client_Secret** you need to request the details from your ADP representative who will be assisting you in this process.
 Once you make a successful call, you will be recieving an access token, this will be used in making the API call.

 The Feature call (aka API call) are configured to authenticate using a Authorization-Token variable that is sent with the request header.
-The value is stored in a variable called as **accessToken-iat-wfn** and the value is stored automatically in the variable once the user makes a successful ACCESS TOKEN CALL explained above.
+The value is stored in a variable called as **accessToken-iat-wfn** and is automatically fetched once the user makes a successful ACCESS TOKEN CALL explained above.

 ## REST APIs